jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 #### Flexibility
 This design is quite flexible.
 In-N-Out Burger Corporate could easily add this to their secret menu:
 * `BigMac => Burger|Burger|SpecialSauce|Lettuce|Cheese|Pickles|Onions|SesameBun`

+#### More Configuration Options
+There are several [Creational Design Patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html) that help to build composites such as [Builder](https://jhumelsine.github.io/2025/08/08/builder-introduction.html) and [Prototype](https://jhumelsine.github.io/2025/12/23/prototype.html).

 # Summary
 This Use Case shows how Composite can accommodate In-N-Out Burger's Secret Menu, but it could accommodate the regular menu as well, plus customer customization.